ska-telescope/ska-ser-infra-machinery/README.md

 ```

 Follow this [link](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token)
-to create the Gitlab User token.
+to create the Gitlab User token with the API scope.

 Now, we need to pinpoint where are the Terraform files are located: